AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

       type T_Access_2 is access T;
       V2 : T_Access_2 := T_Access_2 (V); -- illegal

 -------------
 Allocations
 -------------

-* Objects are created with the `new` reserved word
+* Objects are created with the :ada:`new` reserved word
 * The created object must be constrained

    - The constraint is given during the allocation